auprety6/Resturant-Delivery-Calculator/README.md

 # Resturant-Delivery-Calculator
-UI lets the user enter their current zipcode, resturant name and calculates delivery chargers.
+UI lets the user enter their current zipcode, resturant name and calculates delivery chargers based on updated distances